rochacbruno/flask-project-template/README.md

 A full feature Flask project template.

+See also
-See also [Python-Project-Template](https://github.com/rochacbruno/python-project-template/) for a lean, low dependency Python app.
+- [Python-Project-Template](https://github.com/rochacbruno/python-project-template/) for a lean, low dependency Python app.
+- [FastAPI-Project-Template](https://github.com/rochacbruno/fastapi-project-template/) The base to start an openapi project featuring: SQLModel, Typer, FastAPI, JWT Token Auth, Interactive Shell, Management Commands.

 ### HOW TO USE THIS TEMPLATE